Enhancing Boolean networks with continuous logical operators and edge tuning

 \subsubsection{Edge reactivity}

-The additional feature \textit{edge reactivity} is implemented by a qualitative parameter $p_{ij}\in [0;1]$ attributed to each $e_{ij}$. $p_{ij}$ is the portion of the signal conveyed by $e_{ij}$ which is updated at each $k$, namely the portion of the value $e_{ij}(k)$ which is updated to $x_{i}(k)$:
+The additional feature \textit{edge reactivity} is implemented by a qualitative parameter $r_{ij} \in [0;1]$ attributed to each edge $e_{ij}$. $r_{ij}$ is the portion of the signal conveyed by $e_{ij}$ which is updated at each iteration $k$, namely the portion of $e_{ij}(k)$ which is updated to $x_{i}(k)$: